-Athena is shown on this coin wearing a crested attic helmet decorated with a star.
-She was the Greek Goddess of wisdom, peace, warfare, strategy and reason.
-Among her gifts to man were the inventions of the plow and the flute, the arts of taming animals, building ships along with making shoes.
-An armed warrior Goddess, Athena appears in Greek mythology as a helper of many heroes, including Odysseus, Jason and Hercules.
-Athena was associated with birds and often appears attended by her wise owl, which is depicted on this coin standing on a palm frond with its wings spread.
+This rare 2nd century AD coin from Synnada, depicts Athena wearing a crested attic helmet and an aegis.
+In Greek mythology, Athena was the favorite child of the king of the gods Zeus and was born full-grown and armored from his forehead.
+Athena became the goddess of wisdom, peace, warfare, strategy and reason.
+Her gifts to man were the inventions of the plow and the flute, the arts of taming animals, building ships along with making shoes.
+Athena was associated with birds and was often attended by her wise owl, which is shown on the reverse of this coin standing on an overturned amphora.
+An armed warrior goddess, Athena appears in Greek mythology as a helper of many heroes, including Odysseus, Jason and Hercules.